jonaddams/pspdfkit-web-text-comparison-sample/README.md

 ## License

-This project uses PSPDFKit Web SDK, which requires a license key for production use.
+This project uses Nutrient Web SDK, which requires a license key for production use.